 - Children’s picture books: at least 20 pages long

-Any work that is too short isn’t eligible for a Featured Deal.
+Any work that is too short isn’t eligible for consideration for a Featured Deal.
+If your book does not meet these minimum requirements, we will email you to let you know.

 2. The deal didn’t meet our pricing requirements